LeonardosGitHub/agility18_iControl_LX_Lab/docs/class1/module2/lab1.rst

 LX extension present the REST API with a graphical interface.
 In this lab, we will test it.

-Typically, when you login to iWorkflow via the Web Interface you are redirected to `/mgmt/xui`.
+Typically, when you login to BIG-IP via the Web Interface you are redirected to `/mgmt/xui`.
 In this exercise we are going to review the REST API via the Web interface, which looks like this: